 radical Black imagining(s)

-Within the Afrotectopia Imagineer Fellowship, alongside the field of Black Geographies, and in my own life and work, I am (re)imagining Radical Black Futures.
+Within the Afrotectopia Imagineer Fellowship, in my Smithsonian presentation and panel, alongside the field of Black Geographies, and in my own life and work, I am (re)imagining Radical Black Futures.
 For me, the future is effervescent, ethereal, expanding.
 Everyone has access to clean water, and ancestral lands are returned to the rightful stewards.
 Capitalism is defeated; abolition is achieved.
 The future is queer, both literally and in the Muñozian sense — “a horizon imbued with potentiality.”
 Food is plenty, creativity is abundant.
 We are free to pursue the activities that foster our interests, tap into our abilities, and stretch our imaginations.
 The future combines all of the best things of this world — well-told stories, tender lovers, long hikes, deep conversations, intimate friendships, rich histories, restful mornings — and all of the joys we haven’t yet imagined possible.
 We are whole, we are hopeful, we are here.